dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 tests within that environment.
 As such it will no longer be important exactly which packages you have installed in your system.
-You have seen how to run tests directly using pytest but we actually recommend using "tox" for running the entire test suite in stead of vanilla pytest_.
-It is beyond the scope of this tutorial to go much further into detail about this, but the curious reader can take a ook in ``tox.ini`` which configures the virtual environments.
+You have seen how to run tests directly using pytest but we actually recommend using "tox" for running the entire test suite instead of vanilla pytest_.
+It is beyond the scope of this tutorial to go much further into detail about this, but the curious reader can take a look in ``tox.ini`` which configures the virtual environments.

 To install tox_ run: